 - Please use contactless payment wherever possible

-- Theatre, opera, cinema: An FFP2 face mask must be worn at all times.
-When entering the building, guests must take a test, provide proof of a negative test, show a vaccination certificate or provide proof that they have already had Covid-19.
+- Theatre, opera, cinema: When entering the building, guests must show a vaccination certificate or provide proof that they have already had Covid-19.

 - Guests must register when entering (name and contact details).

 9. Questions about Events, Congresses, Incentives and Conventions in Tirol.
 Who should I contact?

 The experts of the Convention Bureau Tirol are glad to answer any of your specific questions with regard to the MICE area.